YuweiYin/yuweiyin.github.com/_pages/background.md

 After graduation, I was recommended to the M.S. program at the State Key Laboratory of Software Development Environment, School of Computer Science and Engineering, [Beihang University](https://ev.buaa.edu.cn/) (BUAA).
 In the first year, we developed a data mining and web system for a funded program.
 Apart from the research assistant projects and graduate CS courses, I studied machine learning, deep learning, and natural language processing (NLP) by myself.
 Then I decided to dive into NLP research and changed my program to Ph.D. in 2019.

-In my first doctoral year, I worked as a teaching assistant in Discrete Mathematics and took on some lab projects.
+In my first doctoral year, I worked as a teaching assistant in *Discrete Mathematics* and took on some lab projects.
 Back then, I was intrigued by neural machine translation (NMT).
 Unfortunately, the computing resource in the lab was limited.
-Hence, I could hardly experiment on a basic NMT model setting, let alone conduct smoothly and try new ideas.
-Worse still, [Coronavirus disease 2019](https://en.wikipedia.org/wiki/COVID-19) (COVID-19) forced everyone to stay at home until Fall 2020.
+Hence, I could hardly run models in a basic NMT setting, let alone experiment smoothly and try new ideas.
+Worse still, [COVID-19](https://en.wikipedia.org/wiki/COVID-19) forced everyone to stay at home until Fall 2020.

 <!-- I decided to take an internship in the research group of a technology company with adequate computing resources.
 Then -->
-After returning to Beijing, I joined the [Natural Language Computing](https://www.microsoft.com/en-us/research/group/natural-language-computing/) (NLC) group of [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) (MSRA) as a full-time research intern.
+After returning to Beijing, I joined the [Natural Language Computing](https://www.microsoft.com/en-us/research/group/natural-language-computing/) (NLC) Group at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) (MSRA) as a full-time research intern.
 Since then, I immersed myself in a positive academic atmosphere and focused on NMT research, solving challenging multilingual translation problems.
 It was extremely enjoyable to design cutting-edge NLP algorithms and to have inspiring and scintillating discussions with so many excellent researchers.

 ### Watershed (September 2021)